AnyBody/tutorials/Scaling/index.md

 and provide general anthropometric information.
 :::

+Scaling schemes described in the AMMR documentation are based on anthropometric measurements and affine transform scaling.
+Such schemes are good assumptions when more accurate measurements are not feasible or not available.
+Therefore, these schemes are used quite often.
+However, a natural next step would be to improve the precision of a model by utilizing subject-specific geometry available from the medical images.
+Medical images contain more subject-specific information about the bone shapes and local deformities that cannot be handled by the anthropometric regression equations.

 This tutorial introduces an advanced procedure of model personalization by means of nonlinear morphing for both, bone surface and relevant soft tissue attachment sites, to take a subject-specific shape.
 In this example, bone geometries segmented from medical